FidelElie/FiDev/apps/home/src/content/music/2018-02-24/kojey-radical-mad-about-bars-with-kojey-radical.md

 put my finger on, so if you recognize it let me know.
 This is the first song I've heard Kojey Radical's bars and I've got to say he goes in:

+:lyrics[
-> Can I speak to god, will god ever speak back, she might be busy me too, I'll just have
+  Can I speak to god, will god ever speak back?
+  She might be busy, me too
-> to face the facts.
-If the crown fits wear it, when they're ready they'll take it back.
+  I'll just have to face the facts
+  If the crown fits wear it
+  When they're ready they'll take it back
--from Mad About Bars
+][Mad About Bars with Kojey Radical]

 This is the first 20 seconds of the song and the flow switch in the middle of the first part was just the icing on the cake.
 I am definitely going to go back and listen to his project